cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 Kinesis Agent is a stand-alone Java application that can easily collect and send data to Kinesis Data Streams.

 The agent can continuously monitor set of fles (more for log fles) and Aggregation of data is not possible.

+#### Kinesis Data Analytics

+**Stagger Windows**: A query that aggregates data using keyed time-based windows that open as data arrives.
+The keys allow for multiple overlapping windows.
+This is the recommended way to aggregate data using time-based windows, because Stagger Windows reduce late or out-of-order data compared to Tumbling windows.

+**Tumbling Windows**: A query that aggregates data using distinct time-based windows that open and close at regular intervals.

+**Sliding Windows**: A query that aggregates data continuously, using a fixed time or rowcount interval.

+**Continuous Query**: query over a stream executes continuously over streaming data.
+Enables scenarios such as ability for applications to query the stream and generate alerts.